emqx/cloud-docs/en_US/deployments/tls_ssl.md

 2. Go to the deployment details and click on the `+TLS/SSL configuration` button to configure the certificate contents, either by uploading a file or by filling in the certificate contents directly
    - Type of certification:
      - One-way authentication: only the client verifies the server-side certificate

        <LazyIframeVideo vendor="youtube" src="https://www.youtube.com/embed/kkb1D4lXbFo/?autoplay=1&null" />

      - Two-way authentication: the client and the server validate each other's certificates.

        <LazyIframeVideo vendor="youtube" src="https://www.youtube.com/embed/VzygGJXgVI4/?autoplay=1&null" />

-   - Certificate: server-side certificate
+   - Certificate body: server-side certificate
-   - Certificate chain: the certificate chain, which is usually provided when a third party issues a certificate, can be completed by going to [Certificate chain completion](https://myssl.com/chain_download.html) if it is missing.
+   - Certificate chain: the server-side certificate chain, which is usually provided when a third party issues a certificate, can be completed by going to [Certificate chain completion](https://myssl.com/chain_download.html) if it is missing.
    - Certificate private key: server-side private key
    - Client CA certificate: the client's CA certificate that is required when selecting two-way certification
 3. When you have completed the form, click on `Confirm`.

 ![tls](./_assets/tls.png)

 ## Test connections

 Before testing, make sure that you have created authentication information, refer to [Certification and Authentication](./auth.md), you can connect and test using [MQTTX](<https://mqttx.app/>).
 In this tutorial we will use MQTTX for testing:

 - To create a new connection, enter the Name, Client ID is randomly generated
 - Select Host and fill in the deployed connection address and port
   - If you select an SSL connection, select ports `mqtts://` and `8883`